dhruvipatel14/twitter_sentiment_analysis_covid19/README.md

 ## Sentiment analysis of "Covid-19" tweets from twitter using NLP and NB classifier algorithm

-Sentiment analysis of the COVID-19 pandemic in world and in India by People across the globe, Also classification of sentiments by using Multinomial naive Bayes algorithm.
+Sentiment analysis of the COVID-19 pandemic in the world and in India by People across the globe, Also classification of sentiments by using Multinomial naive Bayes algorithm.

 ### Flow of the project